Scottish Widows Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Scottish Widows’s changes.
-Even though using this technology is not a prerequisite for Scottish Widows , demonstrating you can remain up to date with Scottish Widows’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel status.
+This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Scottish Widows’s changes.
+While using the tool is not a prerequisite for Scottish Widows , demonstrating you can remain up to date with Scottish Widows’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel status.

-The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.
+The software generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Scottish Widows

-Mortgage companies frequently vary their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Scottish Widows are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes